vuestorefront/magento2/docs/guide/global-state-management.md

   });
 ```

-## How to use API in Pinia stores
+## How to call the API in the store

-If you want to communicate with an API directly in store it’s possibly by using the
+If you want to communicate with an API directly from the store, you need to use the `$graphql` Nuxt plugin accessible in the `this` keyword.
+It provides two objects:
-$graphql Nuxt plugin.
-To do so you need to define a new action in store,
-let’s define the `load` action that use the graphql plugin to fetch data from the API.

-GraphQL plugin is accessible by the `this` keyword.
-It provides two objects: `query` (for getting data)and `mutate` (for saving data).
+- The `query` object for fetching data.
+It contains the `request` method that accepts GraphQL query as an argument.

-They `query` and `mutate` objects provides the request method that receives GraphQL query as and argument and the mutate method receive a GraphQL mutation as an argument.
+- The `mutate` for submitting data.
+It contains the `mutate` method that accepts a GraphQL mutation as an argument

-The request method returns a **Promise**.
+Both methods return a **Promise**.

-Take a look at the example:
+Let's see an example in which we define a new `load` action in the store:

 ```javascript
 import { defineStore } from 'pinia';